Martin Ruhe

-Martin Ruhe (born 1965) is a German cinematographer working on films, commercials, and music videos.
-A member of the American Society of Cinematographers, he is perhaps best known for his work on the miniseries Catch-22 (2019), as well as the films Control (2007) and The Midnight Sky (2020), for which he was nominated for a British Independent Film Award and a Satellite Award, respectively.
+Martin Ruhe (born 1965) is a German cinematographer and a member of the American Society of Cinematographers.

-Life
+Early life and career

-Martin Ruhe became interested in cinema as a teenager and wanted to become a director.
+Ruhe became interested in cinema as a teenager and wanted to become a director.
 After graduating from school, he completed a two-year training course as a focus puller.

-Afterwards he moved to London, where he worked as a runner for a camera rental company.
-He then became a cinematographer and filmed more than 200 music videos for artists such as Herbert Grönemeyer, Depeche Mode and Coldplay as well as 350 advertising spots.
-For Thorsten Wettcke Ruhe filmed the short film Die Rosenfalle (1998) and the feature film A Goddamn Job (2001).
-On the recommendation of Herbert Grönemeyer Ruhe met Anton Corbijn, who engaged him for his Ian Curtis biopic Control.
-He gained further prominence for his work on the film Harry Brown.
-Since then Ruhe was engaged for various international productions.
-In 2010 he worked again with Anton Corbijn on The American, a thriller starring George Clooney.
-In 2016 he filmed Ewan McGregor's directorial debut American Pastoral.
-For George Clooney Ruhe filmed the science fiction film The Midnight Sky.
+After moving to London, where he worked as a runner for a camera rental company, he became a cinematographer and filmed more than 200 music videos for artists like Herbert Grönemeyer, Depeche Mode and Coldplay as well as 350 advertising spots.

+On the recommendation of Grönemeyer, Ruhe met Anton Corbijn, who engaged him for his biopic Control.
+Ruhe gained further prominence for his work on Harry Brown.